eslint/eslint/docs/rules/prefer-spread.md

 Known limitations:

 This rule analyzes code statically to check whether or not the `this` argument is changed.
-So if the `this` argument is computed in a dynamic expression, this rule cannot detect a violation.
+So, if the `this` argument is computed in a dynamic expression, this rule cannot detect a violation.

 ```js
 /*eslint prefer-spread: "error"*/